Destinations, Mexico, Travel

 Villa Mandarinas | Carr. a Barra de Navidad 4920, 48294 Mismaloya, Jal., Mexico

-Michael and I believed there must have been some mistake when we arrived to our villa at Villa Mandarinas, the resort our friends chose for their wedding weekend.
-They must have given us the bride and groom’s room by mistake, as it was simply too nice.
-We checked, and there was no mistake.
+But we checked, and there was no mistake.
 Once our group of 20+ arrived, we all took mini-tours of each villa.
-I was partial to the one chosen for us due to its wrap-around porch and massive bathroom overlooking the ocean, but I wouldn’t be disappointed in any of the properties’ villas.
+I was partial to the one chosen for us due to its wrap-around porch and massive bathroom overlooking the ocean, but it would be impossible to be disappointed in any of the properties’ villas.
 The staff and service were impeccable, and the wedding was immensely beautiful.
 We were so grateful to have been invited to this slice of paradise.

 villa mandarinas balcony view